benpolinsky/benpolinsky.com/README.md

 # TODO
+- fix iphone zoom (last attempt was no go)
+- tidy up backend
+- resume uploader
+- maybe tdd some tags up!
+- fade colors from one scheme/theme to another at a specified time before change-over.
 - still a brief flash from initial color scheme sometimes... blast to turbolinks...
-- fade colors from one scheme/theme to another at a specified time before change-over.
-- maybe tdd some tags up!